savoirfairelinux/jami-project/README.md

 Build and install locally under this repository:

-    ./ubuntu-15.10-local-install.sh
+    ./ubuntu-15.10-install.sh

-Run daemon and client on background:
+Run daemon and client that were installed locally on the background:

     ./ubuntu-15.10-run.sh

+Stdout and stderr go to `daemon.log` and `client-gnome.log`.

 Stop daemon and client:

     ./ubuntu-15.10-stop.sh

+Install globally for all users instead:

+    ./ubuntu-15.10-install.sh -g

+Run global install:

+    gnome-ring

+This already starts the daemon for us.

 ## Ubuntu 15.10 host Android device